Healthy Landscape Ecosystems

 In an age in which humans are rapidly unraveling the ecosystem services of the planet, It’s important to understand how we can make a difference in our own landscapes.
 It matters what trees you plant, what shrubs you install, or how you site a water feature.
 All these things contribute to having a healthy landscape ecosystem.

-Jim Sirch is a trained naturalist and Vice President of the Connecticut Horticultural Society.
+Jim Sirch is a trained Naturalist and President of the Connecticut Horticultural Society.
 He recently retired from the Yale Peabody Museum.
-Jim is a UConn Master Gardener and board member of his local land trust.
+Jim is a UConn Master Gardener and board member of his local land trust and the Mountain Laurel chapter of Wild Ones.
 As a naturalist, he brings a deep understanding of geology, plants and wildlife and how they interact within a particular ecosystem.
 Jim is passionate about helping others decrease their lawn and re-wild their yard.
 He founded the Peabody-Beardsley-Maritime chapter of FrogWatch, a national community science program to identify and track frog populations and co-founded a native plant seed library at his local public library.
 Jim holds a B.S in Forestry from West Virginia University, a B.S. from Miami University in Science Education; and an M.S. in Environmental Studies Administration from Antioch University.
 He is honored to be a Sigmund Abeles Award recipient from the Connecticut Science Teachers and Supervisors Association for outstanding science teaching and professional development.
+Jim also authors a nature blog called Beyond Your Back Door at www.beyondyourbackdoor.com.

 Warbler feeding chicks.
 Photo by Steve Maslowski USFWS